sodaliterocks/sodalite/README.md

 * `<name>`: **Name** of the branch; always `sodalite`
 * `<version>`: **Version** of the branch.
 Possible values:
-  - `stable`:  Rolling-release version based on the current stable release of Fedora Linux (currently 36 &mdash; see [#56](https://github.com/sodaliterocks/sodalite/issues/56))
+  - `stable`:  Rolling-release version based on the current stable release of Fedora Linux (currently 37)
   - `f<version>`: "Long-term" versions based on specific versions of Fedora Linux, which require manual intervention to rebase to a newer version when said version reaches end-of-life.
 Possible values for `<version>`:
     - `36`: Fedora Linux 36.
 Reaches end-of-life on 16th May 2023 (2023-05-16)
     - `37`: Fedora Linux 37.
 Reaches end-of-life on 14th Nov 2023 (2023-11-14)